 You will be given a complete introduction to cooking and nutrition, studying good food hygiene practice and learning about the equipment used in the academy.
 Lessons are a mixture of practical and theory work and you will learn to prepare a range of dishes.

-In ICT and Computer Science we aim to develop confidence students who understand the digital world in which they live.
+In Computer Science we aim to develop confidence students who understand the digital world in which they live.
 We follow the broad strands of computer science, information technology, digital literacy and E-safety.
-You will be able to:
+Students will be able to:

 - design, use and evaluate computational abstractions that model the state and behaviour of real-world problems and physical systems